 \subsection{Acyclic Edge Coloring via the Clique Lov\'{a}sz Local Lemma}

+An edge-coloring of a graph is \emph{proper} if all edges incident to each vertex have distinct colors.
+A proper edge coloring is \emph{acyclic} if it has no bichromatic cycles, i.e., no cycle receives exactly two (alternating) colors.
+The smallest number of colors for which a graph $G$ has an acyclic edge-coloring is denoted by $\chi'_a(G)$.

+Acyclic Edge Coloring (AEC), was originally motivated by the work of Coleman et al.~\cite{coleman1,coleman2} on the efficient computation of Hessians and, since then, there has been a series of works~\cite{NogaLLL,mike_stoc,Ndreca,Haeupler_jacm,CliqueLLL,acyclic} that upper bound $\chi'_a(G)$ for graphs with bounded degree.
+The currenty best result was given recently by Giotis et al.\ in~\cite{Kirousis} who showed that $ \chi'_a(G) \le 3.74 \Delta$ in graphs with maximum degree $\Delta$.

-The analysis of~\cite{Kirousis} that gives the best current bound in terms of the maximum degree, while inspired by the algorithmic LLL, uses a custom argument that does not correspond to any of its known versions.
-Furthermore, their algorithm does not correspond to an instantiation of the Moser-Tardos algorithm and does not seem to be commutative (assuming the natural formulation in our setting) and, thus, it's not amenable to our analysis.
+The analysis of~\cite{Kirousis}, while inspired by the algorithmic LLL, uses a custom argument that does not correspond to any of its known versions.
+Furthermore, their algorithm does not correspond to an instantiation of the Moser Tardos algorithm and does not seem to be commutative (assuming the natural formulation in our setting) and, thus, it's not amenable to our analysis.